Colinm1215/Project1/README.txt

 Then, run the command './client [IP] [Port]', including the IP address and Port as arguments separated by a space (**Please make sure to put them in this order, IP then Port, to be able to run the client**).

+At any time when a client is running and looking for user input, you can use the command 'close' to end a specific client connection and the command 'shutdown' to end all connections and close the server connection.